ladeak/SpanWorkshop/README.md

 > As a note, we can assume people include public holidays to the time interval in the file, as they usually do so.
 They also include Saturdays and Sundays too, but those will be filtered out.

 Fortunately, we can have two solutions for this problem.
-On is the classic solution in the 'old' C# way, and one new solution from the ```Span era``` of dotnet with a more efficient execution.
+On is the classic solution in the 'old' C# way, and one new solution from the ```Span``` era of dotnet with a more efficient solution.

 > What does efficient mean?
 I will focus on CPU usage and heap allocations.